stakater/Playbook/content/processes/bootstrapping/cluster-aws.md

 ## Overview

 This guide provides guideline regarding kubernetes cluster creation on AWS with [Kops](https://github.com/kubernetes/kops) using CI/CD pipeline.
-Kops is a utility that helps you `create`, `destroy`, `upgrade` and `maintain` production-grade, highly available, Kubernetes clusters from CLI.
+Kops is a utility that helps you `create`, `destroy`, `upgrade` and `maintain` production-grade, highly available, Kubernetes clusters.

 ## Configuration

 * Kops will be use for cluster deployment.
-* Cluster can be deployed by using CLi, Gitlab CI/CD or Jenkins pipeline.
+* Cluster can be deployed by using CLI, Gitlab CI/CD or Jenkins pipeline.

 ## Deployment